AvantikaPal/STUDENT-GRADE-CALCULATOR/README.md

-# STUDENT-GRADE-CALCULATOR
-Task created for CodSoft Internship.
+# What we have to do?